BegripsamLab/tillganglighet-lth/README.md

 **Focus areas**: Content structure, navigation patterns, dialogs, and overall site accessibility.

+## 💻 Technologies Used

+Both projects are built with standard web technologies to ensure accessibility testing can focus on fundamental web practices:

+- **HTML5** - Semantic markup and structure
+- **CSS3** - Styling, layout, and visual design
+- **Vanilla JavaScript** - Interactive functionality and dynamic content
+- **No frameworks** - Pure web technologies for educational clarity

 ## 🚀 Getting Started

 **Choose one project to work with for this exercise.**